ScoopML/ScoopML-SDK-php/README.md

 # ScoopML-SDK-php
 A SDK for integration of ScoopML into apps built using php

-Copy your unique url from ScoopML text analyzer
+Copy your unique url from ScoopML text analyzer dashboard to use it here

 # Usage